 After inserting a new instance of Massive into a MIDI channel in SoundBridge, I will go and select a new preset.
 Our sound will be based on a Saw-tooth waveform.
 Additionally, it will consist of 3 oscillators, so I will engage all 3 of them.
 I won’t change the pitch of the first oscillator.
 However, on the second one, I will increase it by three semitones.
 Also, on the third oscillator, the pitch will be increased by seven semitones.
 Let’s listen to what I’ve made so far.

 Moving forward, let’s engage a filter and modulate its cutoff parameter with oscillators envelope.
 I will do the mentioned by dragging and dropping the cursor icon of the envelope section on to first empty modulation slot under cutoff parameter in the filter section.

-Last but not the least, let’s add a built in Reverb to our chord sound.
-Consequently, it will be accompanied with a reasonable amount of Delay.
-I encourage you to experiment not only with different wave-forms of the oscillators, but also with filter and perhaps even with distortion.
-In the end, let’s listen to the results firstly on solo, and then with previously made rhythm section.
+Last but not the least, let’s add a built-in Reverb to our chord sound.
+Consequently, it will be accompanied by a reasonable amount of Delay.
+I encourage you to experiment not only with different wave-forms of the oscillators but also with filter and perhaps even with distortion.
+In the end, let’s listen to the results firstly on solo, and then with the previously made rhythm section.

 ~Techno Chord solo